-- 38.2 a) It shall be at the discretion of the stewards to decide, upon a report or a request by the race director, if a driver or drivers involved in an incident shall be penalised. - b) If an incident is under investigation by the stewards a message informing all teams which driver or drivers are involved will be sent via the official messaging system. - Provided that such a message is displayed no later than 60 minutes after the race has finished the driver or drivers concerned may not leave the circuit without the consent of the stewards. - 38.3 The stewards may impose any one of the penalties below on any driver involved in an Incident: - a) A five second time penalty.
+- 38.2 a) It shall be at the discretion of the stewards to decide if any driver involved in an Incident should be penalised. - Unless it is clear to the stewards that a driver was wholly or predominantly to blame for an Incident no penalty will be imposed. - b) If an Incident is under investigation by the stewards a message informing all teams which driver or drivers are involved will be sent via the official messaging system. - Provided that such a message is displayed no later than 60 minutes after the race has finished the driver or drivers concerned may not leave the circuit without the consent of the stewards. - 38.3 The stewards may impose any one of the penalties below on any driver involved in an Incident :

+- a) A five second time penalty.
 The driver must enter the pit lane, stop in his pit stop position for at least five seconds and then re-join the race.
 The relevant driver may however elect not to stop, provided he carries out no further pit stop before the end of the race.
-In such cases five seconds will be added to the elapsed race time of the driver concerned.

-b) A ten second time penalty.
+In such cases five seconds will be added to the elapsed race time of the driver concerned. - b) A ten second time penalty.
 The driver must enter the pit lane, stop in his pit stop position for at least ten seconds and then re-join the race.
 The relevant driver may however elect not to stop, provided he carries out no further pit stop before the end of the race.
 In such cases ten seconds will be added to the elapsed race time of the driver concerned.